 Of the most interest to me, of course, is the arrival of several new restaurants.
 The area is already teeming with brilliant and much loved establishment, so I was eager to see what the newcomers have up their sleeves to survive the competition.
 The first of the lot that I tried was the restaurant and bar Isono, which occupies the top floors of the building with its fine-dining sister restaurant, Vasco.

 Whilst PMQ generally has relatively low ceilings, Isono opens up to some extra ceiling room from their second floor.
 The result is a lofty and airy space, especially during the day when natural light streams in from the gigantic windows, which is perfect for the casual bar atmosphere they are trying to create.
 The circular bar in the center is particularly stunning and is the clear focal point of the entire restaurant.
-Fittingly, this is where I was seated for my lunch during my second visit to Isono.
+This is where I was seated for my lunch during my second visit to Isono.

 There's a great set of cocktails on offer at Isono and I particularly like The Fix (I love a gin based cocktail!).
 There's also an extensive wine list and even a sommelier that can offer tailored recommendations, but since I was just having a casual lunch I opted for their draught beer.